coruzzilab/connectf_react/src/components/tutorial/tutorial.md

 ![query box](../../images/tf_search_query_builder.jpg)

-The "Build Query" button will turn orange when it needs to be updated.
+The **Build Query** button will turn orange when it needs to be updated.
 Click on it to see the query in the textbox.
-Click on the the "Submit" button to execute the query.
-You may choose to unselect the checkbox "Confirm Query Before Submit" if you would like to bypass the popup to confirm the query submission.
+Click on the the **Submit** button to execute the query.
+You may choose to unselect the checkbox **Confirm Query Before Submit** if you would like to bypass the popup to confirm the query submission.

 ![query box](../../images/tf_search_query_builder_built.jpg)